nimeshneema/William-Apple-Developer-Platform/Notes/Identifying Parts of a Function.markdown

 -   Parameters: A list of all the parameters (0 or more) that a function accepts.

--   Body: The sequence of instructions that constitude the function logic.
+-   Body: The sequence of instructions that constitute the function logic.

 -   Return Type (not the return statement): The data type of value the function returns (or `void` if the function doesn't return any).